dagster-io/dagster/docs/docs-beta/docs/guides/automation/asset-sensors.md

 ## Monitor multiple assets

-This example shows how to use a multi-asset sensor to monitor multiple assets and trigger a job when any of the monitored assets are materialized.
+The previous examples showed how to use a single asset sensor to monitor a single asset and trigger a job when it's materialized.
+This example uses a multi-asset sensor to monitor multiple assets and trigger a job when any of the monitored assets are materialized.

 <CodeExample filePath="guides/automation/multi-asset-sensor.py" language="python" title="Multi-Asset Sensor" />

+## Next steps

+- Learn more about asset sensors in [Understanding Automation](/concepts/automation)
+- Explore [Declarative Automation](/concepts/declarative-automation) as an alternative to asset sensors